circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

           name: Create Test DB
           command: setup-db-command

-      # Again, there is no inference in 2.0, so nothing to override here, either.
+      # Again, no inference in 2.0 yet, so nothing to override here, either.
       # Just use any test commands.
       - run:
           name: Run Tests